jsk-ros-pkg/jsk_roseus/roseus_bt/sample/README.md

 The main difference of reactive nodes (e.g. `<ReactiveSequence/>` and `<ReactiveFallback/>`) is that when a child returns RUNNING the reactive node will resume ticking from its first child.
 This forces the node to re-evaluate any conditions preceding the execution node, therefore achieving enhanced reactivity.

-Because in such scenario the condition nodes must be evaluated alongside the running action we prepare two distinct roseus servers -- one for actions and one for conditions.
+Because in such scenario the condition nodes must be evaluated alongside the running action, we prepare two distinct roseus servers -- one for actions and the other for conditions.
-On the action side it is also necessary to catch any interruption requests signalized by the `roseus_bt:cancel-action` condition.
-It is also possible to actively check for the presence of interruption requests with the `(send server :ok)`, when using custom preemption callbacks.
+On the action side it is also necessary to check for the presence of interruption requests with the `(roseus_bt:ok)` function.

 #### Run the code